See how strong your tests really are—not just how much code they exercise.

 But line coverage alone doesn’t tell you:

-- Whether assertions are relevant and strong enough to catch regressions
+- Whether assertions are relevant and strong enough to catch bugs

-- Whether the 15–25% uncovered lines are actually your most critical business logic
+- Whether the 15-25% uncovered lines aren’t actually your most critical business logic

-- Whether branching logic and error handling are adequately tested
+- Whether branching logic and error handling are adequately covered

-In practice, many teams measure whether their tests execute code—but not whether the tests effectively protect it.
+In practice, many teams measure that their tests execute code—but they don’t know whether the tests effectively protect it.

 A better way to measure test quality